carlalbc/BIO634_2019/Day2_RNAseq.md

 ```

-## Step 1: Analyzing RNA-seq data with Salmon
+### Step 1: Getting the data

+##### a) Obtaining a transcriptome and building and index
 In order to quantify transcript-level abundances, Salmon requires a target transcriptome.

 This transcriptome is given to Salmon in the form of a (possibly compressed) multi-FASTA file, with each entry providing the sequence of a transcript.

 For this example, we’ll be analyzing some *Arabidopsis thaliana* data, so we’ll download and index the *A. thaliana* transcriptome.
-First, create a directory where we’ll do our analysis, let’s call it `salmon`:
+- First, create a directory where we’ll do our analysis, let’s call it `salmon`:

 ```sh